 The 1997 IDEA pushed states to include students with disabilities in all state academic assessments.
 States were required to develop suitable adaptations and modifications of tests to meet the performance needs of these students.
-Also, for students for whom the adaptations did not provide reasonable access to the standard examinations, states were required to develop and utilise alternative assessments.
+Also, for students for whom the adaptations did not provide reasonable access to the standard examinations, states were required to develop and utilize alternative assessments.
 IEP teams were entrusted with the decision of selecting the most reasonable testing accommodations or assessment alternatives for individual students.
-Further, the federal government mandated that states report the performance of students with disabilities on all state assessments (Ysseldyke et al., 2004; Kleinert et al., 1997).
-This sent 'a clear message to everyone - teachers, administrators, and, perhaps most important, families and students themselves - that the learning of all children fundamentally matters' (Kleinert et al., 1997, p.
+Further, the federal government mandated that states report the performance of students with disabilities on all state assessments Ysseldyke, Dennison & Nelson, 2004; Kleinert, Kearns & Kennedy, 2002).
+This sent "a clear message to everyone -teachers, administrators, and, perhaps most important, families and students themselves - that the learning of all children fundamentally matters" (Kleinert, Kearns & Kennedy, 2002, p.
 207).

-The 1997 reauthorisation initiated a dramatic policy shift toward greater accountability for teachers, schools, and school districts for the academic achievement of students with disabilities.
-This shift was fortified seven years later by the 2004 IDEA (Hardman & Dawson, 2008; Hehir, 2005; Ysseldyke et al., 2004).
-The 2004 reauthorisation linked explicitly with the 2001 No Child Left Behind legislation to hold schools accountable for the measured progress of students with disabilities on standardised tests of reading and math.
+The 1997 reauthorization initiated a dramatic policy shift toward greater accountability for teachers, schools, and school districts for the academic achievement of students with disabilities.
+This shift was fortified seven years later by the 2004 IDEA (Hardman & Dawson, 2008; Hehir, 2005; Ysseldyke, Dennison & Nelson, 2004).
+The 2004 reauthorization linked explicitly with the 2001 No Child Left Behind legislation to hold schools accountable for the measured progress of students with disabilities on standardized tests of reading and math.
 It ensured disabled students' access to and progress on the general curriculum.

 Federal policy evolved into implementation of the view that the only way students with disabilities can be viewed as successful as their peers without disabilities is to ensure that they have an opportunity to learn the same instructional content.
 To ensure compliance with this provision, federal policy required that a student's individualized education program (IEP) have a statement of measurable annual goals that enable the child to access, participate in, and progress in the general curriculum.
 Further, the school district must ensure that the IEP team reviews each child's IEP periodically to address any lack of expected progress in the general curriculum (Hardman & Dawson, 2008, p.
-7).
+7)